 - Does your back or leg pain improve while you are sitting?

 If you answered “yes” to any of these questions, you may be a candidate for implantation of the Minuteman®.
 The Minuteman® offers a less invasive alternative to traditional fusion procedures.
 When it comes to stabilizing the spine, the Minuteman® has been shown to be comparable to screws and rods.
 This helps alleviate symptoms of back and leg pain.
 For people who are not able to physically handle a more traditional fusion or long recovery, the Minuteman® may be a particularly good option.

 It is important to talk to your doctor about the best way to treat your back and/or leg pain.
 Your doctor will decide if minimally invasive spine surgery is the right choice for your condition.
-The Minuteman® is intended for plate fixation/attachment to spinous processes for the purpose of achieving supplemental fusion in the following conditions: Lumbar Spinal Stenosis, Degenerative Disc Disease, Spondylolisthesis, Trauma, and Tumor.
+The Minuteman® is intended for plate fixation/attachment to spinous processes for the purpose of achieving fusion in the following conditions: Lumbar Spinal Stenosis, Degenerative Disc Disease, and Spondylolisthesis.

 During the procedure, a 1-inch incision is made on the side of your body, dilation is used to access the spine, and the Minuteman® is implanted with bone graft material.
 The lateral approach does not require dissection or stripping of the sensitive back muscles, bones or nerves.This advantageous approach may lead to a shorter operative time, less blood loss, reduced hospital stay, and a faster recovery time.
 Watch our animation below.